 Home to many microbreweries and brew pubs, Portland has developed a national reputation for its excellent restaurants.
 The city was one of the 2007 Food Network Awards three finalists for “Delicious Destination of the Year”.
 In 2009, Bon Appetit magazine dubbed Portland the “Foodiest Small Town in America”, and the city was named a food destination by the New York Times.
 Many of the best restaurants are located in The Old Port, the city’s successfully restored warehouse district.

 The Arts District is located a few blocks from the waterfront and features a trove of art galleries, studios and antique shop.
-Congress Street alone boasts The Portland Museum of Art, the Institute of Contemporary Art at the Maine College of Art, the Children’s Museum of Art, the State Theater and the Portland Stage Company.
-The city also boasts the Portland Symphony Orchestra and the Portland Maine Civic Center.
+Congress Street alone boasts The Portland Museum of Art, the Institute of Contemporary Art at the Maine College of Art, the Children’s Museum, the State Theater and the Portland Stage Company.
+The city also boasts the Portland Symphony Orchestra and the Cumberland County Civic Center.

-If you like professional baseball, Portland’s Hadlock Field is home to the Portland Sea Dogs, the Minor League Baseball Double-A affiliate of the Boston Red Sox.
+If you like professional baseball, Portland’s Hadlock Field is home to the Portland Sea Dogs, the Minor League Baseball Double-A affiliate of the Boston Red Sox; and the Civic Center plays host to the Portland Pirates who play in the American Hockey League (AHL).

 The city boasts its own airport, the Portland International Jetport.
 Traveling by car from points directly south, Interstates I-95 (the Maine Turnpike) and I-295 are the fastest routes, while Route 1 is a scenic option.
 Visitors from Vermont can access the city from Route 302.
 The Amtrak Downeaster is an option for visitors from Boston, and Concord Coach and Greyhound bus lines connect Portland to a number of other cities.